-If you want to revert any changes you have made to a file and have not committed yet, you can revert them with the same command we used to restore a deleted file:
+If you want to revert any staged changes to a file, you can revert them with the same command we used to restore a deleted file:

 By default this will not wrap messages in your terminal.
 If you want to do this, use

 Also, if you want a visual representation of your branches/history the following command is extremely useful: